awsdocs/aws-cost-management-user-guide/doc_source/manage-payment-cny.md

 ### Setting up China bank redirect payments<a name="enable-cny-redirect"></a>

-To use China bank redirect as your payment method, you must activate Chinese yuan payments on the Billing and Cost Management console\.
+To use China bank redirect as your payment method, you must activate Chinese yuan payments on the AWS Billing console\.

 To activate Chinese yuan payments, you must submit information for identity verification\.
 For a personal account, you need your national ID number for verification\.
 For a business account, you must have the following information:
 + Your uniform social credit code or organization code